alexander-naumov/pam-accesscontrol/README.rst

 =========================================
  pam-accesscontrol
 =========================================
-PAM-ACCESSCONTROL is writen in python and use PAM to control access to the system via SSH, sddm, slim, kdm, lightdm, xdm and tty/login(1).
-It makes it possible to manages access for some group of users or, for example, depend on configuration can ask you (by using PyQt notification window) for each new incoming SSH connection.
+PAM-ACCESSCONTROL is writen in python3 and uses PAM to control access to host via SSH, sddm, slim, kdm, lightdm, xdm and tty/login(1).
+It makes it possible to manages access for some group of users or, for example, depend on configuration can notify/ask you (by using PyQt5 notification window) for each new incoming SSH connection.

 .. image:: https://de.opensuse.org/images/7/77/Paket-Download-Icon.png
    :target: https://software.opensuse.org//download.html?project=home%3AAlexander_Naumov%3Apam-accesscontrol&package=pam-accesscontrol